RNA Sequencing Analysis: Everything You Need to Know

 - Qualitative results – Also known as annotative information, this offers a more exploratory approach to RNA sequencing analysis.
-It is more likely used for identifying anomalies, rare transcripts, and isoforms.
-It does so by reading genes and gene architecture—instead of focusing on the amounts of each gene expression.
+It is more likely used for identifying anomalies, rare RNA transcript instances, and isoforms.
+It does so by reading genes and gene architecture—instead of focusing on gene expression levels.

 - Quantitative results – Also known as differential gene expression, quantitative results offer you well-defined measurements that can be used to infer gene counts, and the variances associated.
 This includes the major three:

 - Biological variance: variance among control groups or between treatments

 - Sampling variance: only a small fraction of genes are sequenced in a sample

 - Technical variance: variance that arises from library creation